jhpce-jhu/jhpce_mkdocs/docs/slurm/partitions.md

 Partitions **shared**, **interactive**, **gpu** and **sas** are considered public and available to all.

+!!!
+Note "Specific use"
     Only jobs which require the use of GPU cards should be submitted to the **gpu** partition.

     Only jobs which require the use of the SAS application should be submitted to the **sas** partition.

 The public partitions provide low-priority access to unused capacity throughout the cluster.
 Capacity on the shared queue is provided on a strictly “as-available” basis and serves two purposes.